fusiondirectory/fusiondirectory-integrator/README.md

 * Allows interaction with FusionDirectory configuration.
 * Allows FusionDirectory Orchestrator to operate its "tasks" system efficiently.

-## Installation and upgrade of FusionDirectory integrator

-Installation is automatic during the installation of FusionDirectory Core.

 ## Get help

 ### Community support